Hives in Babies- Causes, Symptoms and Treatment

 - Home Remedies for Hives in Babies

-If you see your baby developing a rash on his body, your baby may be suffering from hives.
+If you see your baby developing a rash on his body, he may be suffering from hives.
 As a parent, it is natural for you to get worried and even panic.
-There are many reasons that may cause hives in babies and children.
+There are many reasons why hives may develop in babies and children.
 Read about hives, its symptoms, causes and what measures of treatment you can adopt to cure this skin condition in your baby.

-Hives or urticaria is a skin condition that can be characterized by small red bumps on the skin.
+Hives or urticaria is a skin condition that can be characterised by small red bumps on the skin.
 These bumps can be on a particular part of the body or may even spread across the entire body.
 Hives may disappear in a few hours or in some cases after a few days.
 There are many reasons that may cause hives in babies.
-The following article will help you to know more about hives newborn.
+The following article will help you to know more about hives in newborns.

-Approximately 20 percent people may suffer from hives at some point of time in their lives.
+Hives are common and often not serious in babies.
+Approximately 20 per cent people may suffer from hives at some point of time in their lives.
+When treated in time and in the right way, it does not turn serious.

 There are many reasons that may cause hives in babies.
 Some of these reasons are listed below: